normd/sparkySPSetup/README.md

          -viewdomains domfile_in [bindfile_out]
-                                  Check domains are set up to match the domfile_in and display them. bindfile_out         Optional output text file, containing DNS BIND entries for the domains created.
+                                  Check domains are set up to match the domfile_in and display them. bindfile_out         Optional output text file, containing DNS BIND entries for the sending domains.

+         -createtrack trkfile_in  Create subaccount-linked tracking domains
+             trkfile_in           .csv format file, each line containing subaccount_id, tracking_domain

+         -deletetrack trkfile_in

+         -viewtrack trkfile_in [cnamefile_out
+             cnamefile_out         Optional output text file, containing DNS BIND entries for the tracking domains.

 USAGE
     The first step is to create the subaccounts, if you do not already have them set up.
     The -createsub option is used for this.
 The output is a list of numeric subaccount IDs.
-Put these numeric IDs in a second file used to create the domains, then use the -createdomain option.
+Put these numeric IDs in a further file used to create the domains, then use the -createdomain option.

     This two-step approach is used, because you may already have existing subaccounts; and it's not currently possible to delete subaccounts in SparkPost.

-    An arbitrary number of domains may be given for each subaccount, one per line.
-    Tracking domain may be specified in the third row, per subaccount.
+    If you want custom tracking-domains for each sending-domain, then three steps are used:
+      1. create subaccounts
+      2. create custom tracking-domains for those subaccounts
+      3. create sending-domains for those subaccounts

     Whitespace from the input files is ignored.
 ```